fxamacker/circlehash/README.md

 After testing and evaluations, I chose a slightly more conservative design than Go 1.17 internal hash and wyhash_final3 variants.
 CircleHash64 functions are based primarily on [Abseil's](https://abseil.io/about/) internal hash (which was based on an older wyhash).

 > Abseil is an open source collection of C++ libraries drawn from the most fundamental pieces of Google’s internal codebase.
 These libraries are the nuts-and-bolts that underpin almost everything Google runs. [...]
 Abseil encompasses the most basic building blocks of Google’s codebase: code that is production-tested and will be fully maintained for years to come.

-CircleHash was created when I needed a very fast seeded hash for inputs mostly <= 128 bytes.
-CircleHash64 comes in two flavors:

-- 🛡️ **CircleHash64fx** (unlike Abseil's internal hash) supports 128-bit seed and shields against losing accumulated state from potential multiplication by zero.
-It's a bit slower than CircleHash64f but remains among the fastest for short inputs.

-- 🚀 **CircleHash64f** is very similar to Abseil LTS 20210324.2 and supports 64-bit seed.
-By default, CircleHash64f uses two different 64-bit constants rather than using the same 64-bit constant twice at finalization.
-And unlike internal hashes, CircleHash64f offers backward compatibility (SemVer 2.0).

 CircleHash64 currently uses CircleHash64f by default with 64-bit seeds.
 Default hash will switch to CircleHash64fx which supports 128-bit seeds.